PriyankaSPawar/Data-Cleaning-and-Storytelling_with_Pandas_Seaborn/README.md

-# Data-Cleaning & Analysis withcPandas & Seaborn
+# Data-Cleaning & Analysis with Pandas & Seaborn

 ## DataScience Bootcamp Project 2 : WBS Coding School
 This is my second data project!
 I will keep working on Eniac —the e-commerce tech company— as a Data Analyst.
 This time I will work with internal data, which is messy and unformatted.
 The complexity of these tasks will require me to use **Pandas**(a Python library) & **Seaborn**.